 - What you owe – your debts, including credit cards and loans, plus any fees and interest charges

 - What you spend – living expenses, including things like food, bills, transport, gifts and entertainment.

 Once you’ve crunched the numbers, you can then look at areas to make some savings.
-And, there are plenty of tools which can help, such as our budget planner calculator.
+And, there are plenty of tools which can help you on your way, like our budget planner calculator.

 Day 2 – Compare your providers

-Do your research and see what competitors are charging and offering in comparison.
-If you can quote a better deal, your current provider may offer you something better.
-Comparing providers can often end up saving you in the long run.
+Comparing providers can often end up saving you money in the long run, so do your research and see what competitors are charging and offering in comparison.
+If you can quote a better deal, your current provider may match it or offer you something better.

 Day 3 – Review your insurances